mymadlab/KQL/format_datetime.md

 # Format_datetime

-- Outputs datetime types based on the defined format
+- Outputs datetime types based on the defined format returning a string.

 ## Syntax